tulasiram58827/plot_top_losses_keras/README.md

 ![](https://i.ibb.co/3T9ZRfM/media-images-top-losses-6-7adba246.png)

 The code is accompanied by [this report](to be added later when the final report is ready from our end) that contains additional details.

+## About the files

+- `plot_losses.ipynb` : Contains plot_top_loss utility to plot images with top losses.
+- `Plot_Top_Losses_Keras_wandb.ipynb` : Weights and Biases(wandb) functionality is added with plot_top_loss utility.
+- `Smoothing_Analysis.ipynb` : Contains label smoothing analysis with different smoothing factors.

 ## Misc details
 - Dataset used: MNIST